-Marinate the chicken in Dale’s or whatever other marinade you like.
+Marinate the chicken in Dale’s or whatever other marinades you like.
 Add the steak seasoning (they also make a chicken, but we prefer the steak).
 Let sit while the grill is heating.
 We don’t measure the seasoning.
 Pretty much my hubs puts all the chicken on a pan, coats it with a small amount of Dale’s and less seasoning for the kids, more for us.
 Spicy Montreal Steak seasoning can add some heat!
 It sits and marinates until he’s ready to grill it.
 No need for an overnight or several hour marinade for this one.

 Heat up the green beans on the stove, add in a chicken bouillon cube for flavoring if you’d like.
 And that’s it.
-You can add the chicken to the salad, eat is separately – whatever you like.
+You can add the chicken to the salad, eat is separate – whatever you like.
 My kids love this chicken.
 They aren’t that fond of salad yet, but the green beans give them some added nutrition.
 I usually throw in some fruit for them in place of the salad.

 Lean Steak, Roasted Veggies, and Green Bean/Tomato Side

 My family loves steak.
 To save money, I buy a lean top sirloin from the butcher’s case.
-Where I shop, that’s a more cost effective way over the prepackaged steaks in the regular meat section.
+Where I shop, that’s a more cost-effective way over the prepackaged steaks in the regular meat section.